toondkn/ngrc/readme.md

     )
 }
 // if you don't have/want prop-types,
-// or limit the props you expose to a subset if the propTypes MyComponent.ngrcBinds = ['count']
+// or limit the props that get exposed to a subset of the propTypes MyComponent.ngrcBinds = ['count']

 angular.module('myApp')